 Raw Potatoes

 Whole unpeeled potatoes, cut into 1″ chunks or sliced lengthwise, can be fed daily.
-You can also feed potato skins to your chickens that have been cleaned.
+You can also feed cleaned potato skins to your chickens.

 Cooked Potatoes